Helicobacter pylori Infection

 H. pylori eradication requires multidrug therapy, typically antibiotics plus acid suppressants (1).
 Proton pump inhibitors suppress H. pylori, and the increased gastric pH accompanying their use can enhance tissue concentration and efficacy of antimicrobials, creating a hostile environment for H. pylori.

-Triple therapy is the most frequently prescribed regimen for H. pylori infection.
-The following drugs are given for 10 to 14 days:
+Triple therapy was the most frequently prescribed regimen for H. pylori infection.
+The following oral drugs are given for 10 to 14 days: